raspberrypi/documentation/configuration/uart.md

 ## Configuration

-The mini UART is disabled by default, as are the additional UARTS on the Pi 4.
+By default, only UART0 is enabled.
 The following table summarises the assignment of the first two UARTs:

 | Model | first PL011 (UART0)| mini UART |
 |-------|-----------|-------|